vipnet1/FTB-Stickman-Fight-Games/README.md

 Without doubt the biggest project I created.
 From animation tests via Photoshop & Unity in android lessons in school somewhere in 2021 to a published game on play store with 10k+ downloads.
 It was an interesting journey.

-I learned animation, drawing, creating sounds, designing UI, thinking like the customer, marketing, monetization systems and much more.
+I learned animation, drawing, creating sounds, designing UI, thinking like the customer, marketing, monetization systems, working with other talented people and much more.

 The final result is a game that I enjoyed playing with friends & family and we had a lot of fun.
 So if you are for some reason in mine github, check it out :)